dmbarbour/glas/docs/GlasDesign.md

 This trivially supports algebraic products (pairs with both edges), sums (choice of either edge), and the unit value (no edges).
 However, Glas encourages use of labeled data structures instead of basic products and sums.
 Labels greatly improve extensibility and documentation of data.

-Glas systems encode labels with 'bitstrings', which are long sequences of nodes with only one edge.
+Glas systems encode labels with 'bitstrings', which are long sequences of nodes with zero or one edge.
 The label is encoded into the bitstring using UTF-8 with a null terminator.
 For example, symbol 'path' is represented by the bitstring `01110000 01100001 01110100 01101000 00000000`.
 A 'symbol' is just the label by itself, but in general we can follow the null terminator with an arbitrary value.
 Because long bitstrings are very common in Glas systems, we compact bitstrings.

         type BitString = (space-optimized) Bool list
         type T1 = BitString * (1 + (T1*T1))